JackMordaunt/go-nativeaudio/README.md

 which it turns out is a closed codec that Windows and macOS have bought licenses for.

-For the moment Windows is implemented via the Media Foundation, and other platforms shell out to FFmpeg as a fallback.
+Windows is implemented via the Media Foundation and macOS is implemented on AudioToolbox/AVFoundation.

+Other platforms including Linux shell out to FFmpeg.

 Unfortunately we can't link to FFmpeg without accepting the GPL, so we must take the performance hit of using a sub-process.

-macOS bindings are expected to land relatively soon, however the other platforms are left as an exercise to the community.

 `go get git.sr.ht/~jackmordaunt/nativeaudio`